Listed here are all GED® (TASC in New York) prep facilities and testing sites in the Middletown area.

 Why the TASC?

-New York no longer offers the GED® for High School Equivalency (HSE) testing but switched to the TASC assessment program in early 2014.
+New York no longer offers the GED for High School Equivalency (HSE) testing but switched to the TASC exam.
 New York State made the switch to the TASC (Test Assessing Secondary Completion) because the GED exam was getting too expensive and only available in a computer-formatted version.
 To see if you qualify, check out GED (TASC) in New York.
 Take also a look at his post that includes links to all GED programs and testing sites n the US.

 General Education Development

-The GED (General Education Development) has long been the only alternative available in the entire USA for high school equivalency testing, but that has changed in 2014.
-Until 2014, the GED diploma has helped a lot of people in New York find better employment and access college-level education.
-Since the former version of the GED program was introduced (in 2002), almost 280,000 adults completed the GED in New York.
+The GED (General Education Development) has long been the only alternative available in the entire USA for high school equivalency testing, but that has changed a few years way back.
+The GED diploma has helped a lot of people in New York find better employment and access college-level education.
+Over the past decades, more than 280,000 adults completed the GED or the TASC exam in New York.
 More than 95 percent of all US employers and educators accept the GED diploma as the best available alternative to a high school diploma.

 GED/TASC and the economy